 Dear colleagues and friends,

 On behalf of the Australian Society of Animal Production (ASAP), I would like to invite you to participate and contribute to the first the joint International Symposium on the Nutrition of Herbivores/International Symposium on Ruminant Physiology (ISNH/ISRP) in Canberra, Australia, 8 -12 September 2014.
+This is to be held in conjunction with the 30th Biennial conference of the Australian Society of Animal Production.
 Canberra is the ideal location to provide delegates with an invigorating scientific, field and social program focussing on "Harnessing the Ecology and Physiology of Herbivores".
 Canberra is also home to some of the most progressive regions for animal production in Australia, with major nodes for dairy, beef and sheep production close by.
 This destination appeal, along with Canberra's world renowned meetings infrastructure and professional industry expertise means that the 2014 ISNH/ISRP conference will attract a large number of participants, which in turn will result in a successful event.